Elections

 • A resident who has resided in the precinct at least thirty days immediately preceding any election; and

-• Able to provide a valid form of identification such as a North Dakota drivers license, nondriver ID, tribal ID, or a 2024 Long-Term Care Certificate (from a qualified nursing home) that includes your current residential address and date of birth.
+• Able to provide a valid form of identification such as a North Dakota drivers license, nondriver ID, tribal ID, or a current-year Long-Term Care Certificate (from a qualified nursing home) that includes your current residential address and date of birth.

 • If your residential and mailing address is not current, and your drivers license does not have a CDL certification, you can update your address online.